Mark

 - Darby Bible

-And when they come from the market, except they wash, they eat not.
-And many other things there are, which they have received to hold, as the washing of cups, and pots, and of brazen vessels, and tables.
+And when they come from the market, unless they be washed, they eat not: and many other things there are that have been delivered to them to observe, the washings of cups and of pots, and of brazen vessels, and of beds.

 They don't eat when they come from the marketplace, unless they bathe themselves, and there are many other things, which they have received to hold to: washings of cups, pitchers, bronze vessels, and couches.)